Foods to Avoid with High Cholesterol

 Cholesterol Lowering Tips and Recap

-Focusing on heart-healthy foods to avoid with high cholesterol can significantly lower LDL cholesterol levels and heart disease risk.
+Focusing on heart-healthy foods to avoid high cholesterol can significantly lower LDL cholesterol levels and heart disease risk.

 Here are some top tips for lowering cholesterol through diet: